Absolventa/absolventa.github.io/_posts/2015-11-12-lazy-logic-efficiently-reduce-an-array-to-a-boolean.md

 => false
 {% endhighlight %}

-Reducing using a logical `AND` can be done with the `Enumerable#all?`, for me, reading a predicate method is far less cognitive load than passed Procs / Symbols.
+Reduce using a logical `AND` can be done with the `Enumerable#all?` and for me, reading a predicate method is far less cognitive load than passed Procs / Symbols.

 What we wanted to know is how clever `Enumerable#all?` is in terms of lazy boolean evaluation.
 Will it stop iterating when the result is already clear?